 - Before there is any removal or demolition of a building, an inspection must be done to identify potential asbestos material.

-- Prior to removal of Asbestos from a proposed demolition or renovation, the state requires written notice to the state division of air quality at least ten days prior to the proposed removal and demolition of the property.
+- Prior to removal of Asbestos from a proposed demolition or renovation, the state requires written notice to the state division of air quality at least ten days in advance.

-- Before disposal of asbestos products, the state requires a “wetted” process, where the asbestos is damp, and then sealed in an airtight container or wrapping prior to disposal.
+- Before disposal of asbestos products, the state requires a “wetted” process, where the asbestos is damp, and then sealed in an airtight container prior to disposal.

-- After the asbestos products are secured in an environmentally safe container or wrapping, the states require that the asbestos containers are transported to a state-approved asbestos disposal site.
+- After the asbestos products are secured, the state requires that the asbestos containers are transported to a state-approved asbestos disposal site.

-- The State Bureau of Public Health’s Environmental Services has rules and regulations that require licensing and training for people involved in the inspection and removal process for asbestos material.
+- The State Bureau of Public Health’s Environmental Services has rules and regulations that require licensing and training for people involved in the inspection and removal process for asbestos.

 For further information and more details regarding asbestos inspections and removal, contact the West Virginia DEP at: